 If a project results in a greater than de minimis impact and a programmatic Section 4(f) evaluation cannot be applied an individual Section 4(f) evaluation must be prepared.
-For projects with a CE this would always be a separate document.
+Since an Individual Section 4(f) evaluation requires an alternatives analysis such Section 4(f) use approval is rare and not anticipated to be undertaken with a CE project.